This is the perfect vegan cake/ loaf to enjoy with a cup of tea or coffee and the addition of flowers makes Pinterest-pretty too.

-Almost too pretty to eat.
+Almost too pretty to actually eat.
 Almost!

 I wanted to create a vegan banana loaf version everyone can enjoy the #powertotheplants-and I’m so happy with how it turned out.
 Light, delicious and perfect with a cup of Earl Grey, and even the kids gave it their seal of approval gobbling up two pieces each!

 I’m so touched by how many readers have already made this and shared it on social media.
 It makes me so happy to see you recreate my recipes!